PROPILIL/BeerTinder/README.md

 #### BeerListFragment
 Displays list of beers loaded from API.
-User can see the list of all beer, add beer to the Favorite screen, click on the beer and see it's details.
+User can see the list of all beer, add beer to the Favorite screen, click on the beer and see its details.

 #### FavBeerFragment
 Displays list of favorite beer saved on the local database.
-User can click on beer and see it's details, delete beer from favorite.
+User can click on beer and see its details, delete beer from favorite.

 #### BeerTinderFragment
 This is random beer section.
 Displays cards with beer (like a tinder, badoo and another date apps).
 User can like or dislike it by click the button with correct icon or just swipe the card horizontally (right or left).